TheRyan1/Practical/README.md

-# Web Programming 1 Assessment
+# ToDo Tracker

 ## About :
-In this assignment you will create a fullstack ToDo application using the following technologies
+In this task you will create a fullstack ToDo application using the following technologies

 - NodeJS
 - ExpressJS